kenpang89/python-django/README.md

     `$ sudo systemctl restart nginx`
 \
 \
-The config files for nginx and gunicorn for this project are in `configs` folder.
+The config files of nginx and gunicorn for this project are in `configs` folder.